Match Muse: Puig-less Galaxy keep clean sheet in Seattle

 The Galaxy sit near the top of the Western conference because they can score goals in bunches when healthy.
 But without their key attackers available on a given night, they must also learn to limit opposition chances.
 Without Puig, Delgado and Jovelic they struggled to threaten Frei’s goal.

 The congested May schedule will most likely force Vanney to dive down the depth chart to spell his starters.
-With the integration of defender Emiro Garces just underway, how he manages the tradeoff between unleashing the fiercesome Galaxy attack and defending McCarthy’s goal will decide the difference between a A-list entertainment and trophies.
+With the integration of defender Emiro Garces just underway, how he manages the tradeoff between unleashing the fearsome Galaxy attack and defending McCarthy’s goal will decide the difference between A-list entertainment and trophies.

 Seattle Sounders FC vs. LA Galaxy | Full Match Highlights | May 5, 2024